usexfg/COLD-DAO/README.md

 See "Write Contract" section under Contract tab, and access 'buyToken' function for asset purchase using your TronLink or Ledger wallet.

 ------------------------------
-<h2 id="cold-governance">COLD Hivemind Asset DAO | Governance</h2>
+<h2 id="cold-governance">COLD Comunal Interest DAO | Governance</h2>

-COLD's Asset DAO is the group of governing members stewarding the excellence of her Banking Suite and the election of COLD Asset Delegates and/or new asset integrations.
-Members will vote, according to required holding amounts, on a range of topics from project branding to annual interest rates and the selection of new financial instruments made available to users in COLD's yield market.
+COLD DAO is the group of governing members stewarding the excellence of COLD [Banking Suite] and yield market.

+Members will vote, according to required holding amounts, on a range of topics from project branding to interest rates to the selection of new financial instruments made available to users in COLD [Banking Suite].

 **Asset Integration**: In order to list a new asset to be offered for banking rewards, a DAO member must first call a vote on the proposed asset.
 If a positive majority voting decision has been reached, DAO member(s) must burn a total of 1 full COLD token at the time of integration.
-This will effectively create a deflationary pressure by reducing total supply, while also raising scarcity of available integrations by limiting the total amount of possible asset issuers.
-Limited-run assets, such as NFT collections or other fixed supply assets, may continue using their existing COLD integration for the additional offering of assets if elected as a COLD Hivemind Asset Delegate, and only if managed and issued by the same elected party or project delegated for the original asset integration.
+Community created assets such as limited-run NFT collections, fixed supply assets, infinite supply assets, etc.

 **Proposals**: Using the requirements below, any DAO member may propose a topic upon which to vote- so long as the proposing member holds the min req amount based on proposal topic. (project or monetary)